-Studios are offered on an annual basis for a maximum period of three years.
-Requests for a licence extension beyond this are at the discretion of the Board and only for a 6 month period and only under extenuating circumstances.
-Studio availability is dependent on ongoing renewal of the agreement Canberra Potters has with the ACT Government and, to a lesser extent, on the Society receiving ongoing funding.
+Studios are offered on an annual basis for a maximum period of two years.
+Requests for a licence extension beyond this are at the discretion of the Board and only up to an additional 12 month period.
+Studio availability is dependent on ongoing renewal of the agreement Canberra Potters has with the ACT Government.

 Shorter terms (ie less than one year) may be considered at the discretion of the managers.